How co-parents can break down communication barriers

 Try to remember that you both want what’s best for your kids, so don’t judge the other parent’s decisions

-You can read more about co-parenting tips in the Texas Attorney General’s Co-Parenting Guide.
+You can read more about co-parenting tips in the Texas Lawyer General’s Co-Parenting Guide.